top of page

 Answer options: “Strongly agree,” “Agree,” “Neither agree nor disagree,” “Disagree,” “Strongly disagree.”

-Thus far, we’ve shared many ways to support mental health at work: benefits, resources, leadership advocacy, flexible working, and a safe, supportive, and sustainable culture around work.
-But to actually prioritize these amidst competing priorities is critical.
-Mind Share Partners 2019 Mental Health At Work Report found that only 41 percent of employees felt mental health was prioritized at their organization, and only 37 percent viewed their leaders as advocates for mental health at work.
+Our 2023 Report found that only 38% of workers believed that mental health was prioritized at their organization, and only 39% saw their leaders as advocates for mental health at work.
 What’s more, employees are often reluctant to use benefits unless they perceive that their leaders or the organization as a whole are supporting the use of the benefits.

 This measure captures a baseline and ongoing progression of leadership prioritizing workplace mental health in their communication, policies, and actions.
 It takes more than access to solve mental health at work—it also takes consistent advocacy.
 This is often why benefits and other resources go underutilized when stigma is high and employees don’t feel safe enough to use them, let alone speak openly about that to others.
 Leaders are culture-setters.
 Vocalizing support for mental health, as well as modeling vulnerability and mentally healthy work habits, reinforces a healthy culture around work and mental health across the organization.

-Finally, remember to keep diversity, equity, and inclusion top-of-mind.
+The measurement of mental health, whether through pulse checks or annual engagement surveys, is an ongoing journey.
+Remember to keep diversity, equity, and inclusion top-of-mind, too.
 Demographic groups and their intersections experience and are impacted by mental health differently, and experiences vary drastically across racial and ethnic groups, gender, age, sexual orientation, and parents vs. non-parents.
 Make sure you are identifying teams, departments, and demographics that need support and provide resources aligned with their feedback.

-The measurement of mental health, whether through pulse checks or annual engagement surveys, is an ongoing journey.
 These five measures are a starting point to help you identify effective supports and understand the culture around mental health at your organization.
 In turn, as culture improves and employees feel safer and more supported, these measures are likely to become more accurate and more enlightening, thereby creating a positive reinforcement cycle.

-Nina Tomaro (she/her) leads Marketing and Communications at Mind Share Partners.
+Nina Tomaro leads Marketing and Communications at Mind Share Partners.
 Nina launched her marketing career in a unique startup community in Las Vegas, Nevada in Tony Hsieh’s Downtown Project.
 Nina worked with and consulted in every area of marketing in the community with a variety of startups over a 4-year duration in Las Vegas.

-18,255 views
+19,312 views

 bottom of page